vuejs/docs/src/guide/introduction.md

 ### Composition API

 With Composition API, we define a component's logic using imported API functions.
-In SFCs, Composition API is typically used with [`<script setup>`](/api/sfc-script-setup), which exposes all imports and declared variables directly to the template.
-Here's the same component, with the exact same template, but using Composition API and `<script setup>` instead:
+In SFCs, Composition API is typically used with [`<script setup>`](/api/sfc-script-setup).
+Imports and top-level variables and functions declared in `<script setup>` are directly usable in the template.

+Here is the same component, with the exact same template, but using Composition API and `<script setup>` instead:

 ```vue
 <script setup>